 "The stock market is a device for transferring money from the impatient to the patient." - Warren Buffett.

 What's the worst thing you can do in a market crash?

 The worst thing you could do in a market crash is to sell out of your investments or switch to a money market fund.
 If you do this, you lock in all these losses and have no chance of taking part in the upswing when it comes - and it will (eventually).

 Is there a silver lining to the Covid-19 crisis?

 I believe so.
 The Covid-19 crisis seems to be good for the planet - less travelling, less production, and therefore less pollution and exploitation of natural resources.
 The drop in business demand for electricity might even mean less loadshedding for the rest of 2020.

 For those who've been dreaming of working from home or remotely, now's your chance.
 Most big business are rapidly putting remote working infrastructure in place.

 We're ALL poorer now and may stay this way for many, many years.
 (Unless you had no investments or kept all your money in cash.)
 So far, R4 trillion has been wiped off the Johannesburg Stock Exchange.
 That's for a large part ordinary people's money - pensioners, people building their pension funds.
 Ordinary people investing their windfalls.
 Maybe, as a collective, we'll become less materialistic and wasteful in coming years.
 Maybe we'll appreciate and be content with the things that don't cost money.
 Maybe it's time to explore and savour our own country more.

-And for those on the financial freedom (or FIRE) journey, a few more years have just been added to our FIRE journey.
+And for those on the financial freedom (or FIRE) journey, the Covid-19 crisis has added a few more years to our FIRE journey.
 Maybe now we'll really be nudged to shape and create that job we love, because we've just been swallowed by a very big snake in the snakes and ladders game of investing.